Bangladesh court clears the way for Islamist's execution

 He is one of five Islamist leaders condemned to death by Bangladesh's International Crimes Tribunal (ICT), set up in 2010 to investigate atrocities perpetrated during the 1971 conflict, in which three million people died.

-Mollah would become the first person to be hanged for war crimes, but he cannot be hanged until the defense receives a copy of the order, his lawyer, Abdur Razzak, said.
+Mollah would become the first person to be hanged for war crimes, but he cannot be hanged until the defence receives a copy of the order, his lawyer, Abdur Razzak, said.

 Reacting to the news, Jamaat activists torched and vandalised vehicles and set off crude bombs in the port city of Chittagong and the northeastern city of Sylhet.
 In northern Rajshahi, Jamaat activists clashed with police.